 The weekly sessions cover a broad range of topics including Scripture, God, Jesus, the Holy Spirit, the Church, Faith, the Sacraments, Conscience & Moral decision making, Sin, Reconciliation, Ministry, Mary & the Saints, Justice, and many others.

-If I begin the RCIA process, am I obliged to become a Catholic?
+If I begin the RCIA process, am I obligated to become Catholic?

 What is the first step?

-The RCIA sessions begin in September and continues through late April, which most people find doable.
-However Our Lady of Victory does welcome inquiries about being Catholic throughout the year.
-Please call the parish office (922-4460) if you are considering RCIA.
+The RCIA sessions begin in September and continue through late April, which most people find doable.
+However, Our Lady of Victory does welcome inquiries about being Catholic throughout the year.
+Please call the Parish Office at 922-4460 if you are considering RCIA.